15 Places That Give Back When You Buy From Them

 Access to clean water is one of the most challenging issues plaguing communities around the world—and Hand in Hand, a sustainable soap company, wants to do something about it.
 According to the company’s website, over 5 million people die each year due to poor water quality and lack of proper hygiene.
 With a focus on natural and fair-trade products, Hand in Hand donates a bar of soap and provides a month of clean water to children in need with every product purchased.

 9. TWICE AS WARM

-Twice as Warm was founded in 2010 using a ping-pong table as its corporate headquarters.
+was founded in 2010 using a ping-pong table as its corporate headquarters.
 The company operates on the wear one, give one model, with each purchase leading to a donation.
 All of the company’s products are made in the U.S., and the high quality products available on their website are the same items donated to local shelters and other organizations fighting homelessness and poverty.

 10. SMILE SQUARED

 Many countries around the world not only lack running water, but also hygienic and effective toothbrushes and toothpaste.
 Kids around the world suffer constant oral pain, as well as a lack of self-esteem that makes them hesitant to smile.
 That’s where Smile Squared comes in.
 The company’s toothbrushes are made of bamboo, one of the fastest growing plants in the world, and with every purchase, Smile Squared donates a toothbrush to a child in need.
 To date, they’ve donated oral care products in all 50 states and in 24 countries around the world.